chuang-yao/hacktest/README.md

 # Project Proposal

-*Chuang Yao, Jianqi Zhu, Kongjun Qin*
+*Chuang Yao, Jianqi Zhu, Kongjun Qin.*

 We will be developing an event-driven backtesting library (HackTest) as the course project for OOP I. HackTest will be a library inspired by [a series of articles](https://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-I/) on [QuantStart](https://quantstart.com/) about event-driven backtesting with Python.
 It will be written in C++ with the following in mind: